TheStellarScientist/mathematical_biology/population_dynamics/README.md

-# Population Dynamics README
+# Project One: Population Dynamics Plan

 >*Skills displayed here include:* **Stochastic differential equations, Monte Carlo simulation, nonlinear dynamical systems, numerical methods, uncertainty quantification, sensitivity analysis, correlated stochastic processes, first-passage/threshold analysis, parameter sweeps, model validation, scientific Python**
 >I've decided to redo my coursework projects but expand them to cover any future work sections.
 >I got As on all of these but they are a bit simplisitic and if I want them in my portfolio I need to show off more of my skills.

->This is Project Number One: Population Dynamics.
+>This is Project One: Population Dynamics.
 I'm combining the first 2 projects from AMS 333: Mathematical Biology to make this as they flow together.
 >The original project reports are availble as well in the /originals directory.

-investigates how increasingly realistic biological assumptions change predicted population behavior, progressing from simple deterministic growth laws to nonlinear discrete maps, coupled predator–prey systems, and stochastic population models.
-The central question is:
+We'll investigate how increasingly realistic biological assumptions change predicted population behavior, progressing from simple deterministic growth laws to nonlinear discrete maps, coupled predator–prey systems, and stochastic population models.
+My question is:

-> **How do density dependence, species interactions, nonlinear functional responses, and environmental stochasticity change population stability, recovery, and extinction risk?**
+> *How do density dependence, species interactions, nonlinear functional responses, and environmental stochasticity change population stability, recovery, and extinction risk?*

 The project combines analytical mathematics with numerical simulation.
-Deterministic models establish the underlying dynamics and provide benchmarks for numerical methods; parameter and stability analyses identify qualitatively different regimes; stochastic extensions then examine how uncertainty and environmental variability alter predictions that appear straightforward in deterministic models.
+Deterministic models show the underlying dynamics and provide benchmarks for numerical methods while parameter and stability analyses identify qualitatively different regimes.
+Stochastic extensions then examine how uncertainty and environmental variability change predictions that appear straightforward in deterministic models.

 ## 1. Single-Population Deterministic Growth — Yeast

-The first case study revisits exponential and logistic yeast growth to establish the distinction between unrestricted growth and density-dependent population regulation.
+The first case study revisits exponential and logistic yeast growth to show the difference between unrestricted growth and density-dependent population regulation.

+> $$N = N_0e^{rt}$$

 The exponential model

-$$
-\frac{dN}{dt}=rN
-$$
+$$\frac{dN}{dt}=rN$$

-provides a baseline in which per-capita growth remains constant.
-The logistic model
+provides a baseline in which per-capita growth remains constant while the logistic model

-$$
-\frac{dN}{dt}
-=

-rN\left(1-\frac{N}{K}\right)
-$$
+$$\frac{dN}{dt}=rN\left(1-\frac{N}{K}\right)$$

 introduces a finite carrying capacity and allows growth to slow as population density increases.

+Here is a breakdown of the plan:

 ### Analysis

 * Derive the analytical exponential and logistic solutions.
 * Relate doubling time $$\tau$$ to the continuous growth rate (r).
-* Identify and interpret the logistic equilibria (N^*=0) and (N^*=K).
+* Identify and interpret the logistic equilibria (N*=0) and (N*=K).
 * Determine their stability.
 * Calculate times required to reach biologically meaningful thresholds such as (0.90K), (0.95K), and (0.99K).
 * Revisit the original physical-volume calculation as a sanity check illustrating why unrestricted exponential growth rapidly becomes biologically impossible.